MikeHewitt/maas-sdk-nodejs/README.md

 ## Tests

-To run tests change directory by `cd maas-sdk-nodejs`

-And run `npm test` to run tests.
+After you have finished the installation, run `npm test` from `maas-sdk-nodejs` directory to run tests.

 # Miracl API